Sage-Robinson-Nagel House

-Sage-Robinson-Nagel House, also known as the Historical Museum of the Wabash Valley, is a historic home located at Terre Haute, Vigo County, Indiana.
-It was built in 1868, and is a two-story, "L"-shaped, Italianate style brick dwelling.
+Sage-Robinson-Nagel House, also known as the Historical Museum of the Wabash Valley, is a historic home located at Terre Haute, Indiana.
+It was built in 1868 and is a two-story, L-shaped, Italianate style brick dwelling.
 It has a low-pitched hipped roof with heavy double brackets, decorative front porch, and a projecting bay window.

 It was listed on the National Register of Historic Places in 1973.
 It is located in the Farrington's Grove Historic District.